chaozhangdev/satellite-images-processing/README.md

 Things behind clouds can be trees, mountains or even aliens.

-We only can remove clouds by a original non-cloud image as a mask.
+We only can remove clouds by an original non-cloud image as a mask.

 However, it is not practical because the cloud image should be abandoned since we have a non-cloud image.

-Without the mask image, the only thing we can do is to romove clouds from a image as accurate as possible.
+Without the mask image, the only thing we can do is to remove clouds from a image as accurate as possible.

 ### Cloud Detection